itsnebulalol/pyrd/README.md

 # pyrd

-**pyrd** is a library providing bindings for the Real-Debrid API.
+**pyrd** is an asynchronous library providing bindings for the Real-Debrid API.
 Premium account required for most endpoints.

 # Usage